About Art & Art History

 Sonoma State University is a fully accredited member of the National Association of Schools of Art and Design.

-Career Opportunities Relating to the Major
+Career Opportunities

 Whether in art history, art studio or gallery and museum management, programs in the Department of Art and Art History are committed to academic excellence and the acquisition of skills of visual analysis and synthesis.
 We offer basic skills and access to new technologies as sound preparation for graduate study and teaching, as well as for professional careers in the arts.
 In addition, as preparation for entering a diversity of related fields, students may combine knowledge of the arts with expertise in a second area, such as business, law, film and television, museum, gallery or archival management.
 Consult a department advisor for specific advice about career planning.